 What it is:

 During labor, the mother can feel free to walk around.
-During contractions she would sway her hips back and forth or side to side while leaning on a support.
+During contractions she can sway her hips back and forth or side to side while leaning on a support.

 How it works:

 Walking helps to reduce the total time of first stage labor, because it keeps the pelvis moving to help the baby find the best way through.
 It also keeps the mother active, which helps her to reduce boredom.

 Walking and swaying can be used at any time in labor, even between pushing contractions if the mother desires the stretch.

 If the labor is slow to progress, or slow to start, walking can help encourage a good pattern of contractions.